Summer School in Russian and Eurasian Studies

 SSRES (Summer School in Russian and Eurasian Studies) at Nazarbayev University in Astana, Kazakhstan is an intensive academic program that that offers students the chance to immerse themselves in the Russian language and to experience Kazakh language and culture in the heart of Eurasia.

-Nazarbayev University is a world class university in Astana, Kazakhstan.
+Nazarbayev University is a Western-style university in Astana, Kazakhstan.
 The language of instruction at the university is English.
 The academic processes at the University are based on international educational standards.
 This is the first university in Kazakhstan that is committed to working according to international academic standards and guided by the principles of autonomy and academic freedom.
 The mission of the university is to be a model for higher education research and modern research in Kazakhstan and to contribute to the establishment of Astana as an international innovation and knowledge hub.

 Nazarbayev University is a world research leader in Eurasian studies.
 The School of Humanities and Social Sciences at Nazarbayev University offers an MA in Eurasian Studies, a two-year interdsciplinary area studies program taught in English.
 It is the first of its kind to be offered in Kazakhstan, and one of only a handful across the Eurasian region.
-As part of SSRES 2016, students will have an opportunity to enroll in one additional elective course, offered as a part of the Nazarbayev University Summer Term curriculum and open to local and international students.
+As part of SSRES 2017, students will have an opportunity to enroll in one additional elective course, offered as a part of the Nazarbayev University Summer Term curriculum and open to local and international students.

 The students will live on the campus of Nazarbayev University in the new capital of Kazakhstan, Astana.

 The program is open to international students from undergraduate and graduate programs, as well as to working professionals.